bhauman/figwheel-main/docs/docs/your_own_page.md

 > use these settings for development, but for the REPL and Figwheel to
 > work the default `:optimizations` setting of `:none` is required.

-When you include the output file on your HTML page you will want place the `<script>` tag as the last tag in your `<body>` content.
+When you include the output file on your HTML page you will want to place the `<script>` tag as the last tag in your `<body>` content.
 This is the convention for Google Closure compiled projects.